 Q: What is the typical process for an editing job?

 A: Please check our Service page for a more detailed explanation of what we check and correct in a manuscript.
 The process starts by you uploading your manuscript as a MS Word or Open Office file and telling us which services you require.
-Within 24h we provide you with a quote.
-Once we receive your approval or advance payment of the quote, the editing process begins right away.
+Within a few hours we provide you with a quote.
+Once we receive an official purchase order or advance payment of the quote, the editing process begins right away.
 Corrections are made using the "track changes" feature.
-In addition, we use the "comments" feature to provide additional explanations or suggestions where necessary.
+In addition, we use margin notes to provide you with additional comments or suggestions where necessary.
 This allows you to know exactly what has been changed and why, leaving you in control of which changes you want to accept or discard.

 Q: Do you also offer translation services?

-A: For certain subject areas and languages, we may also be able to provide translation services.
-Please upload your document using our usual manuscript upload form and indicate in the comment field that you would like the document to be translated.
-Within 24h we will get back to you with a specific quote.
+A: Yes, for certain languages we also provide translation services.
+Please go to our manuscript upload form and simply choose "TRANSLATION".
+Once you have uploaded your files we will get back to you with a specific quote.

 Q: Why do you levy a service charge?